ckeditor/ckeditor5/packages/ckeditor5-ckfinder/docs/features/ckfinder.md

 ---
 category: features-file-management
 menu-title: CKFinder
-meta-title: CKFinder file manager in CKEditor 5
+meta-title: CKFinder file manager | CKEditor 5 Documentation
 meta-description: Learn all about using the CKFinder file manager and service with CKEditor 5
 order: 20
 badges: [ premium ]